MicrosoftDocs/EMDocs/contributor-guide/retire-or-rename-an-article.md

 Check the FWLink tool for any FWLinks that might point to the article.
 Point any FWLinks at replacement content; if you are not on the alias that owns the link, join it.
 If the owners won't update the link, file a ticket with MSCOM to have the link changed.
 More info - [internal wiki](http://sharepoint/sites/azurecontentguidance/wiki/Pages/Manage%20inbound%20links%20to%20retired%20topics.aspx).

-## Step 4: Remove all crosslinks to the article from other pages on azure.microsoft.com and create a redirect for the retired page, if appropriate
+## Step 4: Remove all cross-links to the article from other pages on Microsoft.com/ems and create a redirect for the retired page, if appropriate

 You'll have to work with the person who maintains and updates the documentation landing page for your service for this part.
 Contact your content team partner if you don't know who that person is.
 The person who maintains and updates the doc landing page will need to do two things:

-1. In Visual Studio, scan the **entire** ACOM web solution for cross references to the file to retire.
+1. In Visual Studio, scan the **entire** EMS web solution for cross references to the file to retire.
 Remove the cross references, or replace them with an updated cross reference.
 You'll need to remove the HTML links as well as the related resource strings for the HTML links.
-More info - see the [internal wiki](http://sharepoint/sites/azurecontentguidance/wiki/Pages/Create%20or%20edit%20a%20service%20landing%20page%20or%20left%20nav.aspx)
+More info - see the [Need Replacement Link for Landing Page](http://sharepoint/sites/azurecontentguidance/wiki/Pages/Create%20or%20edit%20a%20service%20landing%20page%20or%20left%20nav.aspx)

 2. If a replacement article exists, create a redirect.
-More info - see the [internal wiki](http://sharepoint/sites/azurecontentguidance/wiki/Pages/Remove%20published%20pages%20and%20request%20redirects.aspx).
+More info - see the [Need replacement Link for Removing Published Pages](http://sharepoint/sites/azurecontentguidance/wiki/Pages/Remove%20published%20pages%20and%20request%20redirects.aspx).

 3. Check the changes into the repository.

 ## Step 5: Retire the article

 After you've completed the three prior steps and those changes are live, then you can delete the article from the repository.

 ## Step 6: Remove links from MSDN

 Review the content QA tool for broken links to the retired or renamed topic and remove/fix the links in all MSDN topics affected.